Anthropology 101 - Human Biological Evolution » Spring 2020 » Exam 2

 Vasodilation is an example of human physiological adaptation to:

-A. cold and low altitude.
+cold and low altitude.

-C. cold and high altitude.
+cold and high altitude.

-D. heat and high altitude.
+heat and low altitude.

 Question #43